loeffner/KOReader.patches/weather/README.md

 **Features:**
 - Shows weather icon based on current conditions
-- SHows weather forecast for same day and the next day
+- Shows weather forecast for same day and the next day

 ### Installation